-Return Eurostar or Make Your Own WayOur two night Western Front Eurostar package departs London on Monnday evening for Lille where we stay for two nights while exploring the Western Front battlefields and memorials and attend the 25 April dawn service at Villers-Bretonneux.
-The tour returns to London on Wednesday evening.
+Return Eurostar or Make Your Own WayOur two night Western Front Eurostar package departs London on Wednesday evening for Lille where we stay for two nights, attend the 25 April dawn service at Villers-Bretonneux and explore the Western Front battlefields and memorials.
+The tour returns to London on Friday.

 If you are coming from elsewhere in Europe or would prefer to arrange your own transport our Make Your Own Way package is also available.